-5 great places to visit in February
+5 fabulous places to visit in February

 3. British Columbia

-Let's face it -- beautiful British Columbia beckons all year long.
-But it garners special attention in February for winter sports, especially skiing.
+Beautiful British Columbia beckons all year long, but it garners special attention in February for winter sports, especially skiing.

-Two ski areas are really close to downtown Vancouver, BC's biggest city.
-If you don't feel like venturing too far out in the wilds, Grouse Mountain and Cypress Mountain may be for you.
-If you want to go to the biggest ski resort in North America, head on up the road to Whistler-Blackcomb, where some events of the 2010 Winter Olympic Games were held.
+Two ski areas are really close to downtown Vancouver, BC's biggest city:

+-- If you don't feel like venturing too far out in the wilds, Grouse Mountain may be for you.
+(6400 Nancy Greene Way, North Vancouver, British Columbia, V7R 4K9, Canada; +1 604 980 9311) -- Also nearby is Cypress Mountain, where you can downhill ski, cross-country ski, go snowboarding and more.
+(6000 Cypress Bowl Road, West Vancouver BC; +1 604 926 5612) If you want to go to the biggest ski resort in North America, head on up the road to Whistler-Blackcomb, where some events of the 2010 Winter Olympic Games were held.
 It has more than 200 trails and is known for its big snowfalls.
-Experienced thrill-seekers may wish to try heli-skiing (yes, a helicopter flies you up and you ski down).
+(4545 Blackcomb Way, Whistler, BC V0N 1B4, Canada; +1 604 967 8950) Experienced thrill-seekers may wish to try heli-skiing (yes, a helicopter flies you up and you ski down).
 Bella Coola Heli Sports, in the Coast Range Mountains, was named as the world's best heli-ski operator in 2017 by the World Ski Awards.
+(7001 Corbould Drive, Stuie, BC V0T 1C0, Canada; +1 604-905-4994)

 If you're more of a city person, Vancouver still has plenty of urban offerings in February.

 You can enjoy free ice skating at Robson Square in the heart of the city.
 If you don't have your own skates, they will rent those to you.
+(800 Robson St, Vancouver, BC V6Z 3B7, Canada; +1 604 646 3554) If you'd rather be indoors and watch other people skate, catch a Canucks pro hockey game at Rogers Arena.
+(800 Griffiths Way, Vancouver, BC V6B 6G1, Canada)

 While things will be cool in Vancouver, you'll typically be spared the harsh Arctic blast usually found back east in Toronto or Montreal.
 Vancouver's maritime location tempers the winters, though it can often be rainy.